 - 3/4 cup sugar*

 - 1 cup all purpose flour*

 - 1 teaspoon baking powder*

 - Fresh whipped cream or vanilla ice cream optional

 - Ingredients marked with * can be pre-measured and mixed at home.

-- In a medium bowl, combine the butter, 3/4 cup sugar, vanilla, flour, baking powder and salt then set aside.
+- In a medium bowl, combine the butter, 3/4 cup sugar, flour, baking powder, salt and vanilla, then set aside.

 - Pour the blueberry mixture into the pre-heated Dutch oven.

 - Drop the topping on top of the berries, about 1 tablespoon each and scatter them evenly over the berries.

 - Bake at 350 degrees covered until the berries are bubbly and the cobbler is cooked through … this will take approximately 40 – 50 minutes.
 Make sure you turn the oven and lid in opposite directions about 1/4 turn every 15 minutes or so for even baking.